Google Analytics is limited.

 One of the most effective ways to do this is through primary market research.
 Specifically, surveys of your targeted citizens.

-The voice of citizen offers insights that you cannot find anywhere else.
+The voice of citizens offers insights that you cannot find anywhere else.

-Analytics guru Avinash Kaushik said in his book Web Analytics 2.0 that for huge organisations, such as government, your priority tool to gain insights is voice of customer (ahead of measuring outcomes and recording the clickstream).
+Analytics guru Avinash Kaushik said in his book Web Analytics 2.0 that for huge organisations, such as the government, your priority tool to gain insights is the voice of the customer (ahead of measuring outcomes and recording the clickstream).

 Surveys are your best friend.

 Our recent survey was a great success.
 We received over 100 responses.

 The most common response in the survey was that you want more case studies.
 And that’s what this article is; one big case study.

 It includes our failures in survey design and the lessons you can learn from them.